 Why take this program?

 Ranging in prevalence from 10-54% in long-term care populations across the globe, skin tears are a highly prevalent but preventable type of wound.
 Often associated with the frail elderly, the very young, and those who are critically or chronically ill, people who experience a skin tear often report pain, mental anguish, physical disability, and a decline in their quality of life.
-To prevent skin tears and their consequences, it is imperative that clinicians acquire the knowledge to identify patients at risk for skin tears and to implement appropriate preventative and treatment measures, using a systematic approach.
+To prevent skin tears and their consequences, it is imperative that clinicians acquire the knowledge to identify patients at risk for skin tears and implement appropriate preventative and treatment measures, using a systematic approach.

 Who should take this program?

 Based on the content of the Wounds Canada document, Best Practice Recommendations (BPR) for the Prevention and Management of Skin Tears, the aim of this self-paced, interactive program (two online modules and a live 1.5-hour-long webinar) is to enhance the skin tear prevention and management knowledge of nurses and allied health-care professionals.
-Professionals who self-identify as a novice or advanced beginner in their skin tear prevention and management knowledge will benefit from this program.
+Professionals who self-identify as a novice or advanced beginners in their skin tear prevention and management knowledge will benefit from this program.

 What does this program offer?